sstark/gjfy/init/README.md

 Examples for integrating gjfy with various startup systems
 ==========================================================

-Examples provided for: upstart, systemd
+Examples provided for: systemd

-All example configurations assume that you have:
+Example configuration assumes that you have:

   - a system user account with the name "gjfy" and primary group "nogroup" (although you could of course choose totally different names